loicpennequin/create-v3-app/packages/docs/src/pages/docs/folder-structure.md

 #### 📝trpc.ts

 This file is the front-end entrypoint to tRPC.
-We provide our own fetch methodto leverage the use of Nuxt's $fetch, which directly calls your back end code during SSR, instead of making an additional HTTP request.
+We provide our own fetch method to leverage the use of Nuxt's $fetch, which directly calls your back end code during SSR, instead of making an additional HTTP request.
 `trpc-nuxt` tries to do this as well, but it is unfortunately done incorrectly as we lose error information with some error types (go bother them !)

 #### 📝vue-query.ts